vrobert78/upsun-chrome-headless-demo/README.md

 This is a simple demo of using headless Chrome on Platform.sh.
 For now, it demonstrates two simple features of headless Chrome using Puppeteer:

 * Taking screenshots of a webpage
+* Take a screenshot, emulating appearance on a mobile device
 * Creating a PDF of a webpage

 ## Relevant links